 Is Google Keep free?

-Yes, Google Keep is a free note taking app from Google.
-You can access it free on the internet by going to keep.google.com or you can download the Google Keep app for free to your phone or tablet.
+Yes, Google Keep is a free note-taking app from Google.
+You can access free on the internet by going to keep.google.com, or you can download the Google Keep app on your phone or tablet.

 Can Google Keep be locked?